 or similar results.

-The following statement is from an actual PMC client, Walter F.
+The following statement is from an actual client, Walter F depicted above.

 Copyright Defense Base Act Lawyers.
 Van Riper and Nies Attorneys, P.A.
 All rights reserved.